ScilifelabDataCentre/RDM-guidelines/external-contribution.md

 When editing files you can choose to do it online on the GitHub website or locally on your computer.

 If the contributions you make to the content of this site are substantial the editorial group would like to get information about your affiliation.
 This is done by adding yourself as a contributor in the file  https://github.com/ScilifelabDataCentre/RDM-guidelines/blob/main/data/CONTRIBUTORS.yaml.
-Please fill out the following fieds; name, git, orcid and affiliation.
+Please fill out the following fields: name, git, orcid and affiliation.

 ##### Step 3a: Edit the files (online)